 Event Time: 9:00am - 4:15pm with a reception to follow.
 Lunch will be provided.

-We invite you to join us for an innovative all day program as four leading western Buddhist teachers from the Zen and Vajrayana traditions use debate to surface our hidden assumptions about personal practice and understanding using the following propositions:
+We invite you to join us for an innovative all day program as four leading western Buddhist teachers from the Zen and Vajrayana traditions use debate to surface our hidden assumptions about personal practice and understanding by exploring both sides of the following propositions:

 1. The most skillful way to establish the Buddhist teachings in the English-speaking world is to focus on the "essence" and dispose of the "cultural elements" of the Asian traditions.